chug2k/Instructor-Syllabus/javascript/higher-order-functions.md

 ## .map()

 The .map() function iterates through an array and returns a new array of the same length.
+Whatever is returned by the callback on each iteration is what goes into the new array.
+We can use this to create a new array of modified elements, or elements computed from values in the original array.

 Here is an example of iterating using a for loop: